 “As for your offer, I'll take you up on it because I believe your term is going to end a lot sooner than you think."

 "Well, I don't think it will and whatever you believe I will stay here doing the job I was given until my time comes to a natural end."

 "I will not go before then and will certainly not be forced out by some arrogant and power crazed Human who only wants the position probably to feed his own ego."

 “You, Mr Ambassador will fail to get rid of me and you say others won't stand against me for fear of political reprisals."

-“You did that without my knowledge you resigned both your seat in the assembly and your Ambassadorship without me hearing about it, that just goes to prove what I’ve been saying you are sneaky and manipulative you are power crazy and in it for your own gain and I will not let you succeed.”
+“You did that without my knowledge you resigned both your seat in the assembly and your Ambassadorship without me hearing about it, well it just goes to prove what I’ve been saying you are sneaky and manipulative, you are power crazy and in it for your own gain and I will not let you succeed.”

-“Mr President if that’s what it takes I will call for a vote of confidence in your leadership and I sincerely believe that I’ll win, I’m giving you the option to go quietly and resign and you can return to your role as an Ambassador, or you can call the election yourself and stand against me in a fair democratic vote.”
+“Mr President if that’s what it takes I will call for a vote of confidence in your leadership and I sincerely believe I’ll win, I’m giving you the option to go quietly to resign and return to your role as Ambassador, or you can call the election yourself and stand against me in a fair democratic vote.”

 “Well, I’ll give you a third option, then shall I, I will round up all my supporters and crush any opposition to me then I’ll stay in office and make sure you can’t even get a job working as the Ambassador to an uninhabited moon, how does that sound.”

-Larenka storms down off the stage, walking out to the transporter pad and gives the tech at the controls the order to beam him out.
+Larenka storms down off the stage, walking out to the transporter pad and gives the techs at the controls the order to beam him out.